Revisiting minimum description length complexity in overparameterized models

 Our definition of complexity, as alluded to earlier, makes use of a family of LNML codes.
 For the linear setting, we consider the family:

 where $\mat U$ denotes the eigenvectors of the matrix $\xtx$~\eqref{eq:xmatrix}.
 We note that the discussion to follow depends on the choice of luckiness functions as well as the consequent choice of $\mc M$.
 While our choice of luckiness function is akin to the choice of conjugate prior in Bayesian settings, namely for analytical tractability, the consequent choice of $\mc M$ makes a particular tradeoff between the codelength needed to encode data and the regularization parameters.
 See the discussion below, \cref{sub:reg_set}, and \cref{rem:choices}.

 Note that the family $\qsetlin$ is not parametric in the classical sense (as it is not indexed by the canonical parameter $\theta$).
 However, since the LNML codes are induced by the ridge estimators, selecting a particular $\qdist_{\lammat}$ code corresponds to choosing a particular $\lammat$ based-ridge estimator for all $\vy$.
 Moreover, this family can be seen as a family of LNML codes induced due to different choices of the luckiness functions in \cref{eq:lnml}.
-We also explain below the reasons behind the particular choice of $\mc M$.

 A key difference from the NML setting is that the LNML codes are indexed by hyper-parameter $\lammat$, and thus it remains to add the codelength corresponding to the index.
 To this end, we use a simple quantization-based encoding for the hyper-parameters $\braces{\lambda_j}$, in the spirit of the two-stage encoding for the hyper-parameters as in prior works~\citep{barron1998minimum,hansen2001model,grunwald2007minimum}.
 In particular, using $\mc L$ to denote the codelength corresponding the regularization parameters, we use